PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Mario & Luigi: Bowser's Inside Story*{: .italic }
 >
 > Emoglobin are bizarre little antibodies that typically take up important functions in one's body.
 How they gain larger size, and how they escape their host bodies, is greatly unknown.
 What is known is that they excel at using their restorative properties to aid those around them.
-Just.. don’t ask where its healing comes from.
+Just.. don't ask where its healing comes from.
 >
 > ***+2 Heart**{: .heart-color }*{: .text-gamma .header-font }
 > *0 Power, 0 Defense*{: .text-gamma .header-font }